bennettpeter/TFTP/README.txt

 **How to run the Server**
 *************************

-Open terminal (or CMD), change path to a folder containing the files you want to send or the place you want received files
+Open terminal (or CMD), change path to a folder containing the files you want to send or the place you want received files.

-Run the server using “TFTPServer.sh”， then server will start and listen to port 6969.
+Run the server using “sudo TFTPServer.sh”， then server will start and listen to port 69.
+Root is required to be permitted to listen on port 69.

 Files are stored in or read from the current directory of the server.